How to scratch install vicibox dynamic portal

 unzip main.zip

-Step 3: Copy the Firewall zones , services, ipset rules
+Step 3: Copy firewall zones, services, and ipset rules

 cd vicidial-dynamicportal-main